aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 If there is a later version available all necessary steps will be executed; eventually the new version number will be reported.

+Notes:

-Note that this feature was introduced in 0.78.1, so it's not available in earlier versions.
+* This feature was introduced in 0.78.1, so it's not available in earlier versions

   The API equivalent `⎕SE.Tatin.Update 0` however was introduced in 0.78.0.

+* Although Tatin is updated on disk, the workspace from which the command was executed is for technical reasons not --- start a new instance of Dyalog in order to get the latest version